-Fructose, glucose, sucrose, … – we're all familiar with these terms.
-But what do all these names for sugar mean?
-Is there good and bad sugar?
-With the help of a little chemistry (don't worry, you don't need to dig out your dusty chemistry knowledge from school), we want to explain the differences between fructose and glucose in this article.
+Fructose, glucose, sucrose… we all know these terms.
+But what's the deal with all these names for sugar?
+Is there good sugar and bad sugar? – With the help of a little chemistry (don't worry, you don't need to dig out your dusty school chemistry knowledge), we want to explain the differences between fructose and glucose in this article.

-Fructose and glucose – sugar as a vital substance?
+Fructose and glucose - sugar as an essential substance?

-Clearly, our body needs sugar.
-We think of it as providing energy, for cell building, and so on.
-However, our body doesn't need sugar in the form of table sugar, but rather blood sugar, glucose (Yudkin & Lustig, 2014, p.
+It's quite clear: Our bodies need sugar.
+We think about its use for energy, cell growth, and so on.
+However, our bodies don't need sugar in the form of table sugar, but rather blood glucose (Yudkin & Lustig, 2014, p.
 43).

-But how much do we need?
-The figures for Germany speak for themselves: In 2022, Germans ate and drank an average of 34.8 kilograms of sugar per capita.
-This is almost twice the amount that the World Health Organization (WHO) has recommended for many years as the maximum amount of sugar intake.
-By comparison , indigenous peoples consume around 3 to 5 kilograms of sugar per year (Wölnerhanssen, 2020).
-The alarming thing is that our bodies don't depend on this external supply of sugar.
-Sugar from additional sources is a pure luxury product that our bodies don't need (Lustig, 2019; Wölnerhanssen, 2020).
+But how much of it do we need?
+The figures for Germany speak for themselves: In 2022, Germans consumed an average of 34.8 kilograms of sugar per person.
+That's almost double the amount that the World Health Organization (WHO) has recommended for many years as the maximum amount of sugar to consume.
+For comparison: People in indigenous societies consume around 3 to 5 kilograms of sugar per year (Wölnerhanssen, 2020).
+The alarming fact is that our bodies do not require this external supply of sugar.
+Sugar from additional sources is purely a luxury product that our bodies do not need (Lustig, 2019; Wölnerhanssen, 2020).

 Reason enough to take a closer look at the matter.

-The general term "sugar" is commonly used to describe many different substances.
-However, these should be named and considered separately.
-Sugar is generally considered a carbohydrate.
+The general term "sugar" is used colloquially to describe many different substances.
+These should, however, be named and considered separately.
+Fundamentally, sugar belongs to the carbohydrates.
 Depending on the number of sugar molecules, a distinction is made between:

 - Simple sugars (monosaccharides)